cjp256/xenvusb/README.md

-XenVusb - The Xen Paravitual Network Class Driver for Windows
+XenVusb - The Xen Paravitual VUSB Class Driver for Windows
 ============================================================

 The XenVusb package consists of a single device driver: